BigJBigJ18/BigJBigJ18.github.io/README.md

   },
   {
     num: 122,
-    topic: "Network Access",
+    topic: "IP Services",
     q: "Which connector is used with twisted-pair cabling in an Ethernet LAN?",
-    opts: ["RJ-45", "RJ-11", "LC", "SC", "BNC"],
+    opts: [],
     a: ["RJ-45"],
     explain: "RJ-45 is the standard connector for twisted-pair Ethernet (Cat5/5e/6).
-RJ-11 is used for telephone lines; LC and SC are fiber optic connectors; BNC is used with coaxial cable."
+RJ-11 is for telephones; LC/SC are fiber; BNC is coax."
   },
   {
     num: 123,